-This UNESCO-Japan Funds-in-Trust project was designed as a pilot project to accompany the process of revitalising the World Heritage-related site museums and interpretation centres dedicated to archaeological sites of the three countries.
-The programme is aimed primarily for the development of professional skills of staff from these institutions, not only curators and conservators, but also archaeologists and managers of the World Heritage sites.
-Ultimately, this project aims to strengthen the regional network of site museums and professionals.
+This two-phased UNESCO-Japan Funds-in-Trust programme was first designed in 2011 as a pilot project to accompany the process of revitalising the World Heritage site related museums and interpretation centres dedicated to archaeological sites of the three countries.
+The programme is aimed primarily for the development of professional skills of staff from these institutions, not only curators and conservators but also archaeologists and managers of the World Heritage sites.
+Ultimately, it aims to strengthen the regional network of site museums and professionals.

 The participants are to re-scope the mission of the World Heritage site related museums in the contemporary world, by means of collective reflection and practical exercise for the enhanced and holistic interpretation of collections, collection management, development of participative approach for local communities, and museum visitor studies.

 - Phase 1 (2011-2013): Bringing together nine museum institutions from Cambodia, Laos and Viet Nam, the major achievement of the project included the production and the inauguration of sub-regional exhibitions, two intensive training workshops (November 2011 and May 2012), and the practical outputs of the capacity-building of museum professionals in research, exhibition planning, design and implementation in addition to related public programmes and information (e.g. education programme and exhibition catalogue).